Hustopeče nad Bečvou: Transport

-The I/35 road (the section from Hranice to Rožnov pod Radhoštěm, part of the European route E442) passes through the market town.
+The I/35 road (the section from Hranice to Rožnov pod Radhoštěm, part of the European route E442) runs through the market town.
 The I/48 road (the unfinished section of the D48 motorway, part of the European route E462), which connects the D1 motorway with Frýdek-Místek, runs along the northern municipal border.

 Hustopeče nad Bečvou is located on the railway line Vsetín–Hranice.